abumq/abumq/README.md

 </tr></table>

 ## Note
-☝️ This is not a true representation of languages, as I have over 30 private repositories in my Github account and over 50 private repositories across 3 personally owned organizations.
-Those repositories use mixture of C++, Javascript (React and Node.js) and Python (ML/AI)
+☝️ This is not a true representation of most used languages, as I have over 30 private repositories in my personal Github account and over 50 private repositories spread across 3 personally owned organizations.
+These repositories use mixture of C++, BASH, SQL, Javascript (React and Node.js) and Python (for ML/AI)